Magnolia macrophylla: Distribution and habitat

-In the southeastern United States, especially Alabama and surrounding areas, Magnolia macrophylla is sometimes called the "cowcumber magnolia," in contrast with the much smaller-leaved cucumber-tree magnolia, M. acuminata.
+In the southeastern United States, especially Alabama and surrounding areas, Magnolia macrophylla is sometimes called the "cowcumber magnolia", in contrast with the much smaller-leaved cucumber-tree magnolia, M. acuminata.

 Threats

 Collection, both legal and illegal, may have an adverse impact on this tree's population due to low population density, and high collection pressure can extirpate this species locally.
 Bigleaf magnolia is listed as threatened in North Carolina and endangered in Arkansas and Ohio.
-The Florida Department of Agriculture lists the Ashe magnolia as endangered, due to its small population and restricted range.
-The Mexican bigleaf magnolia is also endangered, by loss of habitat.

 Cultivation

 Bigleaf magnolia is often short-lived under cultivation unless its rather demanding requirements are met.
 This tree likes loose, undisturbed rich mesic soil (or mulch and compost substitutes) in full sun or part shade with moist, well-drained soil and a low pH.
 This tree will likely succeed in sites that closely mimic its natural habitat and where it is protected from strong wind that can tatter its large foliage.
 It can be grown farther north than its southerly range suggests, but needs watering during extended dry periods.
 This plant is generally problem-free.